shoelfikar/e-sign-pdf/README.md

 - JavaScript enabled
 - Canvas API support
 - File API support
-- LocalStorage (optional, untuk future features)
+- LocalStorage (optional, for future features)

 ## Performance

 ### Optimization Features
-- **Client-side processing**: Semua operasi dilakukan di browser
+- **Client-side processing**: All operations are performed in the browser
 - **No server upload**: Privacy-friendly, no network latency
-- **PDF.js Web Workers**: Rendering PDF menggunakan Web Workers untuk performance
+- **PDF.js Web Workers**: PDF rendering using Web Workers for performance
-- **Lazy loading**: Hanya render halaman yang sedang ditampilkan
+- **Lazy loading**: Only render the page currently being displayed
-- **Efficient memory**: Object URLs dengan proper cleanup
+- **Efficient memory**: Object URLs with proper cleanup
-- **Optimized images**: Auto-optimization untuk uploaded signatures
+- **Optimized images**: Auto-optimization for uploaded signatures

 ### Performance Tips
-- **File Size**: Gunakan PDF < 10MB untuk performa optimal
+- **File Size**: Use PDFs < 10MB for optimal performance
-- **Page Count**: PDF dengan banyak halaman akan load lebih lama pada first render
+- **Page Count**: PDFs with many pages will take longer to load on first render
-- **Zoom Level**: Lower zoom levels (50%-100%) render lebih cepat
+- **Zoom Level**: Lower zoom levels (50%-100%) render faster
-- **Multiple Signatures**: Tidak ada limit, tapi banyak signatures bisa mempengaruhi processing time saat download
+- **Multiple Signatures**: No limit, but many signatures can affect processing time during download

 ## Security & Privacy

 ### Privacy Features
-- ✅ **100% Client-side Processing**: PDF tidak pernah diupload ke server
+- ✅ **100% Client-side Processing**: PDFs are never uploaded to a server
-- ✅ **No Data Storage**: Tidak ada data disimpan di server atau cloud
+- ✅ **No Data Storage**: No data is stored on servers or cloud
-- ✅ **No Tracking**: Tidak ada analytics atau tracking cookies
+- ✅ **No Tracking**: No analytics or tracking cookies
-- ✅ **Secure HTTPS**: Aplikasi menggunakan HTTPS (jika deployed dengan SSL)
+- ✅ **Secure HTTPS**: Application uses HTTPS (if deployed with SSL)
-- ✅ **No External Calls**: Semua assets loaded dari local (kecuali PDF.js worker dari CDN)
+- ✅ **No External Calls**: All assets loaded from local (except PDF.js worker from CDN)

 ### Security Measures
-- **File Validation**: Hanya accept file dengan extension `.pdf`
+- **File Validation**: Only accepts files with `.pdf` extension
-- **MIME Type Check**: Validasi MIME type untuk memastikan file adalah PDF
+- **MIME Type Check**: Validates MIME type to ensure file is a PDF
-- **Size Limits**: Recommended max 10MB per file (bisa dikonfigurasi)
+- **Size Limits**: Recommended max 10MB per file (configurable)
-- **XSS Protection**: React auto-escaping untuk prevent XSS attacks
+- **XSS Protection**: React auto-escaping to prevent XSS attacks
-- **No Code Injection**: User input di-sanitize sebelum digunakan
+- **No Code Injection**: User input is sanitized before use

 ### Best Practices
-1. **Jangan gunakan untuk dokumen dengan level keamanan tinggi** yang memerlukan digital certificate
+1. **Do not use for high-security documents** that require digital certificates
-2. **Review PDF hasil** sebelum sharing ke pihak lain
+2. **Review the resulting PDF** before sharing with others
-3. **Gunakan HTTPS** saat deploy untuk enkripsi in-transit
+3. **Use HTTPS** when deploying for in-transit encryption
-4. **Clear browser cache** setelah menggunakan aplikasi untuk sensitive documents
+4. **Clear browser cache** after using the application for sensitive documents

 ## Troubleshooting

-### PDF tidak muncul / Error loading PDF
+### PDF not showing / Error loading PDF
 **Possible causes:**
-- File yang diupload bukan PDF valid atau corrupt
+- Uploaded file is not a valid PDF or is corrupt
-- PDF menggunakan enkripsi atau password protected
+- PDF uses encryption or is password protected
-- PDF menggunakan format yang tidak supported oleh PDF.js
+- PDF uses a format not supported by PDF.js

 **Solutions:**
-1. Pastikan file adalah PDF valid (coba buka di Adobe Reader)
+1. Ensure the file is a valid PDF (try opening in Adobe Reader)
-2. Jika PDF password-protected, unlock terlebih dahulu
+2. If PDF is password-protected, unlock it first
-3. Convert PDF ke format standard jika menggunakan custom encoding
+3. Convert PDF to standard format if using custom encoding
-4. Cek browser console (F12) untuk error messages detail
+4. Check browser console (F12) for detailed error messages

-### Signature tidak bisa di-drag
+### Signature cannot be dragged
 **Possible causes:**
-- Browser tidak support drag functionality
+- Browser does not support drag functionality
-- Signature belum fully loaded
+- Signature has not fully loaded
-- Conflict dengan zoom atau scroll
+- Conflict with zoom or scroll

 **Solutions:**
-1. Pastikan signature sudah muncul sempurna di PDF
+1. Ensure signature has appeared completely on PDF
-2. Reset zoom ke 100%
+2. Reset zoom to 100%
-3. Refresh halaman dan coba lagi
+3. Refresh the page and try again
-4. Gunakan browser yang fully supported (Chrome/Firefox)
+4. Use a fully supported browser (Chrome/Firefox)

-### Signature tidak muncul di PDF hasil download
+### Signature does not appear in downloaded PDF
 **Possible causes:**
-- Signature position diluar bounds PDF page
+- Signature position is outside PDF page bounds
-- Error saat PDF generation
+- Error during PDF generation
 - Browser blocking download

 **Solutions:**
-1. Pastikan signature berada di dalam area PDF (tidak overflow)
+1. Ensure signature is within the PDF area (not overflowing)
-2. Cek browser console untuk error messages
+2. Check browser console for error messages
-3. Allow downloads di browser settings
+3. Allow downloads in browser settings
-4. Coba browser lain
+4. Try another browser

 ### Download error / PDF corrupt
 **Possible causes:**
-- PDF terlalu besar
+- PDF is too large
-- Memory insufficient
+- Insufficient memory
 - Browser limitations

 **Solutions:**
-1. Gunakan PDF dengan ukuran lebih kecil (< 10MB)
+1. Use a smaller PDF (< 10MB)
-2. Tutup tabs/aplikasi lain untuk free up memory
+2. Close other tabs/applications to free up memory
-3. Coba di desktop browser (bukan mobile)
+3. Try on desktop browser (not mobile)
-4. Clear browser cache dan coba lagi
+4. Clear browser cache and try again

 ### Large PDF rendering slow
 **Possible causes:**
-- PDF memiliki banyak halaman atau high resolution
+- PDF has many pages or high resolution
-- Low-end device atau browser performance
+- Low-end device or browser performance

 **Solutions:**
-1. Gunakan zoom level lebih rendah (50-75%)
+1. Use lower zoom level (50-75%)
-2. Tutup aplikasi lain untuk free up resources
+2. Close other applications to free up resources
-3. Gunakan pagination - navigate per halaman, bukan scroll all
+3. Use pagination - navigate per page, don't scroll all
-4. Consider compress PDF sebelum upload
+4. Consider compressing PDF before upload
-5. Gunakan desktop browser untuk performa lebih baik
+5. Use desktop browser for better performance

-### QR Code tidak bisa di-scan
+### QR Code cannot be scanned
 **Possible causes:**
-- QR Code terlalu kecil
+- QR Code is too small
-- Kontras warna tidak cukup
+- Color contrast is insufficient
-- Error correction level terlalu rendah
+- Error correction level is too low

 **Solutions:**
-1. Perbesar ukuran QR Code (minimal 150x150px)
+1. Increase QR Code size (minimum 150x150px)
-2. Gunakan warna kontras tinggi (hitam-putih)
+2. Use high contrast colors (black-white)
-3. Pilih error correction level "M" atau "Q"
+3. Choose error correction level "M" or "Q"
-4. Tambahkan margin putih di sekitar QR Code
+4. Add white margin around QR Code
-5. Test scan sebelum finalize PDF
+5. Test scan before finalizing PDF

-### App tidak load / Blank page
+### App not loading / Blank page
 **Possible causes:**
 - JavaScript disabled
-- Browser tidak supported
+- Browser not supported
-- Network issues (PDF.js worker gagal load)
+- Network issues (PDF.js worker failed to load)

 **Solutions:**
-1. Enable JavaScript di browser settings
+1. Enable JavaScript in browser settings
-2. Gunakan browser modern (Chrome 90+, Firefox 88+, Safari 14+)
+2. Use a modern browser (Chrome 90+, Firefox 88+, Safari 14+)
-3. Check internet connection (untuk load PDF.js worker dari CDN)
+3. Check internet connection (to load PDF.js worker from CDN)
-4. Clear browser cache dan reload
+4. Clear browser cache and reload
-5. Try incognito/private mode untuk rule out extension conflicts
+5. Try incognito/private mode to rule out extension conflicts

 ### Touch/Mobile issues
 **Possible causes:**
 - Mobile browser limitations
-- Touch events tidak properly handled
+- Touch events not properly handled
-- Screen size terlalu kecil
+- Screen size is too small

 **Solutions:**
-1. Gunakan landscape mode untuk screen lebih luas
+1. Use landscape mode for a wider screen
-2. Zoom in untuk precision saat drag signature
+2. Zoom in for precision when dragging signature
-3. Consider gunakan desktop browser untuk better experience
+3. Consider using desktop browser for better experience
-4. Use stylus untuk more precise control
+4. Use stylus for more precise control

 ## Deployment